Yoga and your Vagus Nerve

 Consistent yoga over a period of years correlated to better cognitive tests scores and improved emotional regulation —these types of degeneration are usually associated with age related decline, yoga reversed the effects of aging.

-Yoga down regulates the stress response and tones or even “strengthens” the vagus nerve — or stimulates it to relax us — the vagus nerve is 80% of your PNS
+Yoga down regulates the stress response and tones or even “strengthens” the vagus nerve — or stimulates it to relax us — the vagus nerve is 80% of your PNS.
+Let’s learn more about our vagus nerve and how yoga interplays with it.

 Vagus, vagabond, vagal tone

-Your vagus nerve is the longest nerve in your body — hence its name implies wondering (vagabond) it wonders all through your body from your brainstem to your gut, attaching to most of our organs and senses and reading the information then sending its decisions to the brain.
+Your vagus nerve is the longest nerve in your body — hence its name implies wondering (vagabond) it wonders all through your body from your brainstem to your gut, attaching to most of our organs, sensing and reading the information then sending its decisions to the brain.

 Most of the information the vagus nerve sends goes upward from the body to the brain.
-The vagus nerve is subconsciously monitoring everything looking for signs of danger 24/7 and sending this information to the brain.
-It monitors your body reading your facial expressions, tone of your voice, heart rate, breath rate and monitoring what is going on in pretty much everything down to and including your gut.
+The vagus nerve is subconsciously monitoring everything all day long in our body looking for signs of safety or danger 24/7 and sending this information to the brain.

-If it does sense a reason to activate a stress response — but it is not a life threatening situation; our vagus nerve can be a brake to regulate our response — to stay calm and respond.
+If it is not a life threatening situation; our vagus nerve is also the brake to regulate our response — to stay calm and respond.
+It can slow down the SNS and help us have a little calm under pressure.

-If the stress response was necessary, after a stressful event we need our vagus nerve to allow us to return to homeostasis — the quicker we do this the healthier we will be.
+If the stress response was necessary, after the stressful event we need our vagus nerve to allow us to return to homeostasis so we can heal and repair — the quicker we do this the healthier we will be.

-If you feel stress but realize it is unnecessary (is this life threatening?
-If not, stress hormones are not necessary!)
-This mindfulness of feeling the stress in your body and realizing it is not necessary is what will trigger our vagus nerve to turn off our stress response and allow you to relax and get back to regenerating.
-Mindfulness!
+If you feel stress but realize it is unnecessary — ask yourself, is this life threatening?
+If not, stress hormones are not necessary.
+This mindfulness of feeling the stress in your body and realizing it is not necessary is what will trigger your vagus nerve to turn off your stress response and allow you to relax and get back to regenerating.
+This is mindfulness.

 Basically it is our vagus nerve and our body that is deciding how we feel, then sends that info to the brain.
-Remember stress is a physiological response — It is the body that feels, the brain thinks and objectifies the thought.
-A little off the subject here but interesting; you have a feeling first, then comes the thought.
-Just like love, you feel love first -then you objectify into a thought.
+Remember stress is a physiological response that happens in the body first.
+It is the body that feels, the brain then thinks and objectifies the thought; you have a feeling first, then comes the thought.

 So it turns out, ALL of yoga is about toning our Vagus Nerve!